HenryBass/Nebulas-Mod/README.md

 # Terraria-Lunar-Heart-Mod

-Lunar Heart is a Tmodloader mod that aims to improve base gameplay, while adding tons of content.
+The Lunar Heart Mod is a small expansion to the Terraria base game.
+It adds:

+* 15 new recipies for previously uncraftable items

+* 4 New items

+* Luminite veins now spawns after the Moon Lord is defeated

+* A new item called the "Lunar Heart" used to upgrade wepons and potions to their moon-lord equivilant

+Updates:

+0.0.0.1: Now available on TmodLoader